 Finally, sort your keywords by difficulty (from lowest to highest).
 Look for keyword opportunities that are low difficulty but have high monthly searches.
 Generally, we recommend going after keywords with a difficulty below 50.
 However, if your website's domain authority is high, you may be able to go after more difficult keywords right away.

-How Things are Changing in 2018
+How Things are Changing

 While the basics of SEO have stayed pretty constant, the specifics of SEO have grown increasingly more complex as searchers, search engines, and search optimization experts continue getting smarter.
 As content marketers, it's important that we understand all of the contributing factors and how to leverage them to get more traction.